Ways to improve website accessibility in 2022 (updated)

 - Accessibility on desktop and mobile devices.

-- The Web Content Accessibility Guidelines, which includes guidelines for your web content.
+- The Web Content Accessibility Guidelines include rules for your web content.

 These resources are invaluable for web accessibility, and following them can take your website’s accessibility to the next level.